NCAR/climate-primer-water/doc/ch5_attribution.rst

 **Chapter 5 Key Takeaways**

-Detection  is about identifying a significant change in the climate system (temperature, precipitation, wind patterns, shifts in seasonal cycles, etc.) that is above and beyond the natural internal variability of the system.
+Detection  is the identification of a significant change in the climate system (temperature, precipitation, wind patterns, shifts in seasonal cycles, etc.) that is above and beyond the natural internal variability of the system.

 Climate attribution deals with determining the causes of detected changes in the climate.
 This involves assessing the various natural and anthropogenic (human-induced) factors that could have led to the observed changes.

-Attribution of observed changes is not possible without some kind of model of the relationship between external climate drivers and observable variables, given that we cannot observe a world in which either anthropogenic or natural forcing is absent.
+Attribution of observed changes is not possible without some kind of model of the relationship between external climate drivers and observable variables, given that we cannot observe a world in which neither anthropogenic or natural forcing exist.

-  - Such models may be very simple (e.g. a set of statistical assumptions) or very complex (e.g. coupled Earth System Model)
+  - Such models may be very simple (e.g., a set of statistical assumptions) or very complex (e.g., coupled Earth System Model)

 A more recent approach in climate modeling for detection and attribution is to run a “Large Ensemble” of historical (and future) simulations, where each member of the ensemble is subject to natural+anthropogenic external forcings, but starts from a slightly different initial condition, which results in a different trajectory of internal variability once the memory of the initial state is lost.